favilo/pdfimpose/README.rst

 and reduce paper waste (source: http://en.wikipedia.org/wiki/Imposition).

 This software can perform imposition on PDF files of arbitrary size.
-It handles several imposition schemas: perfect binding, saddle stitch, one page zine, etc.
+It handles several imposition schemas: hardcover binding, saddle stitch, one page zine, etc.
 See `documentation <https://pdfimpose.rtfd.io>`__ for more details.